Jadrian Wooten

 Course Material

 You’ll need online access to Pearson MyLab to complete most assignments this semester.
-Once the semester starts, I recommend purchasing access directly from the websites if possible because you'll get a significant discount compared to the VT bookstore.
-You will also need iClicker Cloud for in-class polling.
+Once the semester starts, I recommend purchasing access directly from the websites if possible because you'll get a significant discount compared to the campus bookstore.
+If you plan on attending class, I recommend subscribing to iClicker Cloud to participate in interactive polling questions.
 If you’ve purchased a new iClicker remote recently, your access was included with that purchase.
 Otherwise, you can get a 6-month digital subscription for much less than a physical remote.
 Both platforms are fully digital, so you’ll need a laptop or smartphone to use them.